 “The Cassanova of the Marine Corps” was himself not a Pin-Up but rather a guy that collected them then felt compelled to not just share his collection but to “entertain” his fellow “gyrenes” with tales of his romantic misadventures and sexual failures with them.
-Supposedly at the time this sort of thing was supposed to be moderately amusing; I suppose I’ll just have to take their word on it.
+Supposedly at the time this sort of thing was supposed to be moderately amusing; I suppose I’ll just have to take their word for it.

 — Steve Bennett